Downing College Welcomes MAcc Students

 |7.30 pm to 10.00 pm||Matriculation Dinner in the College Dining Hall on A staircase|

 Wearing a gown is a symbol of your joining the community of scholars.
-You first wear a gown for Matriculation on Thursday 13 September.
+You first wear a gown for Matriculation on Monday 16 September.
 You will also need a gown for other formal occasions, to attend Formal Hall and for your graduation.
 It may be possible to hire, borrow or purchase gowns, subject to availability, for such occasions from the Graduate Union.
-However, many new graduate students opt to have a gown of their own, which can be purchased directly from Ryder & Amies.
-Before ordering your gown, please contact the Tutorial and Admissions Office to obtain a voucher code, which can be redeemed at checkout to receive a discount on the cost of a BA or MA gown.
+However, many new postgraduate students opt to have a gown of their own, which can be purchased directly from Ryder & Amies.
+Before ordering your gown, please contact the Tutorial and Admissions Office to obtain a voucher code, which is redeemed at checkout to receive a discount on the cost of any postgraduate gown over £50.00.
 It is important to wear the correct gown.
 Consequently, please contact the outfitter if you require any guidance before making a purchase.
 Alternatively, please refer to the Graduate Union's Gown Guide for further information.
 Gowns are available at a reduced price of £42.50 compared to significantly higher prices in the city (approximate cost £95 for a BA gown or £110 for an MA gown).

-Payment for all catering charges can be made at the time of purchase either by cash, debit or credit card (Visa or MasterCard only).
+Payment for all catering charges can be made at the time of purchase either by debit or credit card (Visa or MasterCard only).
+Please note, the College does not accept cash payments.
 As part of your College membership you also receive life membership of the Downing Alumni Association.

 As a member of Downing College you are entitled to book guest rooms for when you are in Cambridge for your course, as well as at any other time.
 Guest rooms are booked up quickly, so it is important that you book your room as soon as you know your requirements.
 Unfortunately, our accommodation is limited and it is not possible for us to guarantee your accommodation.
 If you have any queries, or to book a room, contact the Accommodation Officer.